smartboxgroup/core-bundle/README.md

     #                     predis:
     #                         service: ~
     #
-    #         - you can access this driver by service reference @smartcore.cache_driver..predis
+    #         - you can access this driver by service reference @smartcore.cache_driver.predis
     #
     #     2) custom driver with any name
     #         - create your own cache service which implements Smartbox\CoreBundle\Utils\Cache\CacheServiceInterface